 This guide will help you understand how approval workflows work in Statusbrew.

-Approval Workflows are only available in Statusbrew's Professional and Enterprise plan.
+Approval Workflows are only available in Statusbrew's Premium and Enterprise plan.

 Configuring Approval Workflows